force-net/blazer/README.md

 # Blazer
 Blazer is high-performance archiver for .NET

-Currently, it is on develop stage.
-It is relatively stable, but format and structure has not finished yet.
-So, you can use it for testing or for streaming transfer (without storing sensitive data).
+Currently, it is on beta stage.
+It is relatively stable, file format is finished, but there are can be new features (should not break existing data).
+Also, there are small probability of breaking backward compatibility in case of serious issues (if they will be found).

 ## Description